Lost Highway (film): Casting

-Lynch cast Bill Pullman, a friend and neighbor of his, as the film's central character.
-Actress Patricia Arquette agreed to be cast as Renee and Alice because she was interested in portraying a sexually desirable and dangerous woman, a role she had never done before.
-She had also been a fan of Lynch for a long time and felt that it would be an honor to work with him.
-Actor Balthazar Getty was chosen for the role of Pete Dayton after Lynch saw a picture of him in a magazine and said that he was "the guy for the job".
-Because the script was so open to interpretation, Getty and Arquette did not know what kind of film Lost Highway was supposed to be.
-According to Getty, "Part of David's technique is to keep his actors guessing, because it creates a certain atmosphere on set."
+Lynch cast his friend and neighbor Bill Pullman as Fred.
+Patricia Arquette agreed to take the dual role of Renee and Alice because she was interested in portraying a sexually desirable and dangerous woman, which she had never done before.
+She had also been a fan of Lynch for a long time and felt honored to work with him.
+Balthazar Getty was cast after Lynch saw a picture of him in a magazine and said he was "the guy for the job".
+As the script was open to interpretation, Getty and Arquette did not know what kind of film Lost Highway was supposed to be, with Getty saying that "part of David's technique is to keep his actors guessing, because it creates a certain atmosphere on set".

-Actor Robert Blake was cast as The Mystery Man because Lynch liked his previous work and was always interested in working with him.
-Although Blake did not understand the script at all, he was responsible for the look and style of his character.
-When Lynch told him to use his imagination, Blake decided to cut his hair short, part it in the middle, shave his eyebrows, and apply white Kabuki make-up on his face.
-He then put on a black outfit and approached Lynch, who loved what he had done.
-Actor Robert Loggia, who had previously expressed interest in playing the role of Frank Booth in Lynch's Blue Velvet, was cast as Mr. Eddy and Dick Laurent.
-Lynch recalled that, upon learning of Dennis Hopper's casting as Booth, Loggia launched a profanity-laden rant at him, which eventually became Mr. Eddy's road rage scene.
-Lost Highway also features the final motion picture performance of Richard Pryor.
+Robert Blake was cast as The Mystery Man because Lynch liked his previous work and had long been interested in working with him.
+Blake did not understand the script at all, but was responsible for the look and style of his character, for which Lynch told him to use his imagination; Blake cut his hair short, parted it in the middle, shaved his eyebrows off, applied white kabuki make-up on his face, and put on a black outfit.
+He then approached Lynch, who loved it.
+Robert Loggia, who had previously expressed interest in portraying Frank Booth in Lynch's Blue Velvet, was cast in the dual role of Mr. Eddy and Dick.
+Mr. Eddy's road rage scene was inspired by an incident in which Loggia, upon learning that he had lost the role in Blue Velvet to Dennis Hopper, launched a profanity-laden rant at Lynch.
+Lost Highway also features the final film roles of Blake, Jack Nance, and comedian Richard Pryor.
+Dennis Woodruff claimed that he was cast in a small speaking role as a prison inmate but was cut from the film.